intel/neural-compressor/examples/tensorflow/image_recognition/README.md

   ```

 ### 3. Prepare pre-trained model
-  In this version, iLiT just support PB file as input for TensorFlow backend, so we need prepared model pre-trained pb files.
+  In this version, Intel® Low Precision Optimization Tool just support PB file as input for TensorFlow backend, so we need prepared model pre-trained pb files.
 For some models pre-trained pb can be found in [IntelAI Models](https://github.com/IntelAI/models/tree/v1.6.0/benchmarks#tensorflow-use-cases), we can found the download link in README file of each model.
 And for others models in Google [models](https://github.com/tensorflow/models/tree/master/research/slim#pre-trained-models), we can get the pb files by convert the checkpoint files.
 We will give a example with Inception_v1 to show how to get the pb file by a checkpoint file.

   1. Download the checkpoint file from [here](https://github.com/tensorflow/models/tree/master/research/slim#pre-trained-models)
   ```shell